decode-detroit/minerva/README.md

 In addition to all the packages above (e.g. ZMQ, GStreamer), you need to enable the Fake KMS graphics library and set the graphics memory to 512MB to allow for reliable playback of videos.
 Use raspi-config to change the settings.

 Hardware decoding works well for videos up to 1080p at 30 fps.
+There is a short delay when switching between playing videos, but there is no delay when playing a new video after the first has stopped.

 ## Contributing